nullpointer-io/stablediffusion/README.md

 ## Execute

-Log-in to huggingface.co by the using the huggingface command line program.
+Login to huggingface.co via the huggingface command line interface.
 ```
 huggingface-cli login
 ```
-When prompted paste your user token created before.
+When prompted paste your user token which has been created before.
 Don't be irritated when the pasted token is not visible on the command line.

-**Be warned:** For the initial run of the script gigabytes of data will be downloaded at first.
+**Be warned:** For the initial run of the script gigabytes of data will be downloaded.
 Take the opportunity and grab some coffee, water or tea.

-### Mind the GPU RAM
+### GPU RAM

-Based on your amount of GPU RAM there are to options to execute the script.
+Based on your amount of GPU RAM there are two options to execute the script.

 a.
-Create image from text with GPU over 10 GB RAM.
+Create an image with a GPU over 10 GB RAM.
 ```
 ./stablediffusion.py "a photograph of an astronaut riding a horse"
 ```
 b.
-Create image from text with GPU less than 10 GB RAM.
+Create an image with a GPU less than 10 GB RAM.
 ```
 ./stablediffusion.py "a photograph of an astronaut riding a horse" --over10gb=False
 ```